A constant has multiple different meanings in mathematics depending on the context.

 -3 and 4 are constants because they do not change with respect to x, the variable.
-While 12 is a fixed number, it is a coefficient, not a constant, because it multiplies the variable.
+While 12 is a fixed number in this equation, it is a coefficient not a constant because it multiplies the variable.
 For clarification:

 - Constant - a term with a fixed value in an equation that is not affected by any changes in the variable.

 - Coefficient - a coefficient is a factor that multiplies the variable.
 It is often a number, but can also be an expression.
 The terms coefficient and constant are sometimes used interchangeably, particularly as parts of a function, as a constant can be considered a coefficient where it multiplies the variable raised to the 0th power (eg. 5x0 = 5)

 - Variable - the unknown in the equation that is solved for.

 When written as a variable, a constant is commonly denoted as c to represent a fixed value.
 This terminology may be confusing because of the use of the term "variable," but it all it means is that c is a variable that can represent any fixed value.
 For example, the general form of the quadratic equation can be written as:

 We know that c is a constant (more specifically the constant term of the polynomial) in that it does not vary with respect to x, but at the same time, it is a variable because c can take on any number of fixed values.
 In the above, a and b are coefficients, and the unknown variable in the expression is x.
 The variables a, b, and c, are more specifically referred to as parameters.